tlienart/Franklin.jl/docs/src/man/syntax.md

 ### Local vs global

-The commands you define will be avaible _only_ in the page you define them in.
+The commands you define will be available _only_ in the page you define them in.
 However, if you would like to define commands that are _globally_ available to all pages, then you should simply put these definitions in `src/config.md`.

 ### Hyper-references

 Currently two types of hyper-references are supported:

-* for display math
+* for display math, and
-* for bibliography references
+* for bibliography references.

 The syntax for both is close to that of standard LaTeX (see below).